andock/andock/docs/getting-started/introduction.md

 # Andock - A poor man's PasS

+Andock makes it dead simple to get Docksal environments up on your server.

 __Andock__ is designed having two scenarios in mind:

 1. You can use Andock to host small to medium-sized Docksal projects in the cloud or on any Bare Metal Server with minimum configuration effort and without any other necessary server infrastructure or know how.